 This kind of psoriasis is uncommon and mostly appears in adults.
-It causes pus-filled bumps (pustules) surrounded by red skin.
-These may look infectious, but are not.
+It causes pus-filled bumps (pustules) surrounded by red or purplish skin.
+These may look infectious but are not.

 This type may show up on one area of your body, such as the hands and feet.
-Sometimes it covers most of your body, which is called "generalized" pustular psoriasis.
-When this happens, it can be very serious, so get medical attention right away.
+Sometimes, it covers most of your body, which is called "generalized" pustular psoriasis.
+When this happens, it can be very serious, so get medical help right away.

 - Topical medicine (ointments you put on your skin) or systemic medicine (drugs that treat your whole body), especially steroids